FTSE 100 Futures point to lower opening on Thursday

 FTSE 100 Futures: what’s the latest?

-UK blue-chip barometer FTSE 100 index is down in overnight trading, IG data indicates.
+UK blue-chip equity benchmark FTSE 100 index is down in overnight trading, IG data indicates.

 IG's live FTSE 100 Futures price estimates showed the index trading at a median level of around 6,940 as at 05:30 GMT+1 on Thursday.
 Earlier, the index had hit as low as 6,930.